 Instead, it’s only strengthened the resolve of local people.
 Since the start of the year, when Cuadrilla began moving equipment into their proposed drilling site, local residents have been there to resist each and every day — to remind Cuadrilla that they’ve got another thing coming if they think they can force fracking on a community that overwhelming rejects the industry.

-In this blog I interviewed Gill, from Greenpeace’s local volunteer group in Blackpool, to find out what’s been happening and more people can help support groups in Lancashire who are working hard to keep the fracking industry at bay.
+I interviewed Gill, from Greenpeace’s local volunteer group in Blackpool, to find out what’s been happening and how more people can help support groups in Lancashire who are working hard to keep the fracking industry at bay.

 What’s going on?
 What have the Blackpool Greenpeace group been up to?

 Volunteers from Blackpool Greenpeace group have been going down to Cuadrilla’s fracking site almost daily.
 We’ve been handing out leaflets to people who pass by, and we’ve slow-walked lorries and trucks – a technique to hamper the flow of supplies that Cuadrilla need to prepare for fracking.

 We’ve also been taking pictures and filming what is going on, to continue in the Greenpeace tradition of ‘bearing witness’ to activities which could damage the environment and our climate.

 As well as what’s going on at the site, we’ve organised an awareness raising event at the site that was affected by the earth tremors during Cuadrilla’s fracking test of 2011.
 It’s been a busy time!